solana-labs/solana-program-library/docs/src/name-service.md

 title: Name Service
 ---

-A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, Twitter handles, ipfs cid's etc..
+A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, Twitter / X handles, IPFS cid's etc..

-This program could be used for dns, pubkey etc lookups via a browser extension for example, the goal is to create an easy way to identify Solana public keys with various links.
+This program could be used for DNS, pubkey etc lookups via a browser extension for example, the goal is to create an easy way to identify Solana public keys with various links.

 Broader use cases are also imaginable.

 Key points:
-- A Name is a string that maps to a record (program derived account) which can hold data.
+- A Name is a string that maps to a record (Program Derived Account) which can hold data.
 - Each name is of a certain class and has a certain owner, both are identified by their pubkeys.
 The class of a name needs to sign the issuance of it.
 - A name can have a parent name that is identified by the address of its record.